Gab-ani/D2SGateway/README.md

 # D2SGateway
 The main architecture part of the D2S = Dota2Services project which purpose is to rewrite ProDB monolith as group of microservices

+Currently ready:

+  * [D2SHistory](https://github.com/Gab-ani/D2SHistory) - a microservice operating the database storing matches data.
+Its only use is literally manage DB and save/retrieve data, if some part of the system needs it.
+  * [D2SHistoryFiller](https://github.com/Gab-ani/D2SHistoryFiller) and its secondary services: [D2SProtrackerParser](https://github.com/Gab-ani/D2SProtrackerParser) and [D2StratzParser](https://github.com/Gab-ani/D2StratzParser).
+      - D2SStratzParser is a service dedicated to request data from [stratz.com](https://stratz.com/) through its public API.
+      - D2SProtrackerParsers is a service dedicated to decide which matches are we going to request from [stratz.com](https://stratz.com/).
+D2SProtrackerParser currently doesn't operate as intended due to some [protracker's](https://www.dota2protracker.com) failures(redesign?) and is being reimagined.
+      - D2SHistoryFiller is a manager services used to organise the process of sending new data in the database.